jamezpolley/la-conference-support/2018-12-13-La-Book-Chapters-and-FAQs.md

   * A CSV extract from the database is usually sufficient
   * Miniconf organisers find this very good source for speakers.
   * Employers will often allow/fund someone to attend LCA if they are speaking at a Miniconf.
 They might not be able to attend otherwise.
+* Some Miniconfs may need additional help.
+Possible examples
+  * Hardware Miniconfs may need to shipping hardware and have it stored.
+  * Miniconfs may want advice about local groups to reach out to.
+  * Miniconf speakers may have VISA problems

 By the end of September all the above should be done for all Miniconfs.
 Some Miniconfs will have send out CFPs already.
 For the others the wrangler needs to know what their schedule is.
 * Closely monitor the Miniconfs during October and November.